benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

                 navOrder,

             Size =
-                isPhone
-                and UDim2.fromScale(
-                    1,
-                    1
-                )
-                or UDim2.fromOffset(
+                UDim2.fromOffset(
-                    132,
+                    isPhone and 80 or 132,
-                    38
+                    isPhone and 28 or 38
                 ),

             BackgroundColor3 =